se2p/pynguin/docs/user/quickstart.rst

    $ mkdir -p /tmp/pynguin-results

-We will now invoke Pynguin (using its whole-suite test-generation algorithm) to let it generate test cases (we use ``\`` and the line breaks for better readability here, you can just omit them and type everything in one line)::
+We will now invoke Pynguin (using its random test-generation algorithm) to let it generate test cases (we use ``\`` and the line breaks for better readability here, you can just omit them and type everything in one line)::

    $ pynguin \
-       --algorithm WSPY \
+       --algorithm RANDOOPY \
        --project_path ./docs/source/_static \
        --output_path /tmp/pynguin-results \
        --module_name example